wpsocio/wptelegram/README.txt

 11. P2TG Post Edit Page

 == Changelog ==

+= 2.0.13 =
+* Removed the override metabox from the post types not chosen to be sent

 = 2.0.12 =
 * Fixed the Notification issue caused by some faulty plugins